IntersectMBO/cardano-haskell-packages/README.md

   url: file:/home/user/cardano-haskell-packages/_repo
   secure: True
   -- You can skip the root-keys field

--- Adjust as needed, you need the `cardano-haskell-packages` `index-state` -- to be newer than the repository you just built, otherwise cabal will ignore -- your new package versions!
-index-state: 2022-07-01T00:00:00Z
-index-state: cardano-haskell-packages 2022-10-17T00:00:00Z

 -- Add all the packages you want to try building
 extra-packages: